Airwork Flight 23

-Airwork Flight 23 was a New Zealand Post cargo flight between Auckland International Airport (AKL/NZAA) and Woodbourne Airport (BHE/NZWB) that disintegrated on May 3, 2005.
+Airwork Flight 23 was a New Zealand Post cargo flight between Auckland International Airport (AKL/NZAA) and Woodbourne Airport (BHE/NZWB) that crashed on May 3, 2005.

 History

 In command of the flight was 43-year-old Captain Clive Adamson, a relatively experienced pilot and line check captain with 6,500 total hours, nearly half of them on the Metroliner.
 Joining him was less experienced first officer, 41-year-old Anthony Drummond, who had 2,300 flying hours but only 70 on the Metroliner, which he had started flying earlier that year.
 No one else was on board, nor was there room, since the entire cabin was full of palletized mail.

 The aircraft was scheduled for take off at 9:00 P.M. local time, but it was delayed while cargo was being loaded.
 During the delay the pilots ordered an extra 570 L of fuel and told the person refueling to put all the fuel in the left wing fuel tank, instead of splitting the fuel exactly between the two tanks, as was company procedure.
 The flight eventually took off at 9:36 P.M. local time.

-Immediately after take off the autopilot was engaged and it controlled the aircraft during its climb to flight level 220 (approximately 22000 ft.
+Immediately after takeoff the autopilot was engaged and it controlled the aircraft during its climb to flight level 220 (approximately 22000 ft.
 The flight was continued at full power instead of cruise setting to make up for lost time for the next fifteen minutes.
 On powering down to cruise power, the captain noticed imbalance between the fuel tanks and initiated cross flow procedures.
 Shortly after, at 10:13 P.M. local time, the plane entered a spiral descent and broke up, killing both pilots.